Together, as one, we support each other to flourish and succeed

 Above all, we believe that a high quality, engaging and enriching Geography curriculum is key to supporting our children in becoming open-minded, compassionate and tolerant global citizens, who have an appreciation of other cultures and ways of life.

-Geography at South Crosland Junior School is taught in mixed age groups and follows a two-year cycle.
-Mixed age groups provide an effective and supportive environment for learning, whereby younger children can be supported in their learning by their older peers.
+Geography at South Crosland Junior School is taught in individual year groups and follows a two-year cycle.
 Topics have been selected and planned intelligently, in line with the National Curriculum, in order that key geographical skills can be revisited and built upon throughout the children’s time at our school.
 This ensures that each child can achieve depth and confidence in each Geography objective.

 At the beginning of each Geography lesson, children are encouraged to share what they know already about a given topic and are given opportunities to express what they would like to subsequently find out.
 This helps each teacher to ensure that lessons are relevant to the context of the group that they are teaching, and also makes them aware of the different starting points for each child.